catniplab/ML-music-analysis/README.md

 All tensors representing music should be indexed via `[sample, time, note]`.
 Iteration over a DataLoader involves a mask for each batch which is used for accuracte computation of loss and accuracy.

 Run an experiment with `python executable.py`, configurations for the experiment can be found in the script and different configuration options are roughly documented in `src/experiment.py`. `query_results.py` can be run to find out which directories in `results` contain results for experiments with specified configurations. `plotting.py` contains a bunch of helper functions for plotting training curves and information about hidden weights.

+The `query_results` script needs to be rewritten to account for the new configuration system.